Diagnosis of Perinatal & Postpartum Depression (PPD)

-Diagnosing perinatal and postpartum depressions is key to treating the ailment.
+Diagnosing perinatal and postpartum depressions (PPD) is key to treating the ailment.
 However, PPD remains highly underdiagnosed in the United States.
 One study points to a lack of doctors and health care providers knowing about and using a universal screening tool.
 Even when clinicians know about good screening tools, they can be reluctant to use them for a fear they will be too time-consuming and expensive.
 In addition, health care providers might be unsure of how to proceed with treatment for women whose test scores show they have increased chances of developing PPD (including worries over medications for breastfeeding women).

 A good tool to determine if a mother has PPD is the Edinburgh Postnatal Depression Scale.